 Here are some things to check before you import data to an address field.

 - Include each contact’s complete address, including the zip code and country.
-If the address information in your file is stored in multiple columns, combine them.
+If the address information in your file is stored in multiple columns, combine them during the import.

 - Use the two-letter country code instead of the country name.
 Our system will attempt to recognize countries by name, but it increases the likelihood of error.